 2. Soaking Method

-To apply this soaking method, first, place your Pilea plant in a large container like sink or tub full of water so that the water level touches the top of the pot.
-The plant will soak water this way.
+To apply, first, place your Pilea plant in a large container like a sink or tub full of water so that the water level touches the top of the pot.

 This method works best if you have lots of plants in your home.
-You can soak as many pots that your sink or tub can withstand to make your work quicker.
+You can soak as many pots as your sink or tub can withstand to make your work quicker.

 3. Self-watering Pot Method

-This method is ideal for those who don’t stay at their home and have no time to water the plant as needed.
-And also for those who forget to water the plants in time.
+This method is ideal for those who don’t stay home, have no time to water the plant as needed, and forget to water the plants in time.

-All you need to do here is water the plant once, and the self-watering pot will take care of the rest itself.
+All you need to do here is water the plant once, and the self-watering pot will take care of the rest.

 How To Know That The Water Is Too Much for Pilea Plant?

 Being a succulent plant, your Pilea plant won’t need more water.
-Too much water means you are drowning the plant’s roots that cannot absorb oxygen and nutrients anymore.
+Too much water means drowning the plant’s roots, which can no longer absorb oxygen and nutrients.

-There are few methods of finding that the water is too much for the plant.
-Let’s check them out below.
+Check out a few methods of finding that the water is too much for the plant.

-- Examine The Plant: Check your plant thoroughly and look for any leaves that are yellowing, drooping, or prematurely falling, that is the sign of overwatering.
+- Examine The Plant: Check your plant thoroughly and look for any leaves that are yellowing, drooping, or prematurely falling, which is a sign of overwatering.

 - Check the Bottom of The Pot: If your pot lacks drainage holes, your plant suffers from overwatering.
 The excess water sits in the bottom of the pot, drowning the root later, resulting in root rot.
 So, repot your plant in a pot with enough drainage holes.

 Tips to Take Care of Pilea Plants

-- Pilea plants prefer bright indirect light as direct light can burn the leaves.
-So, rotate the plant 2-3 times a week.
+- Provide 8-12 hours of bright indirect light, as direct light can burn the leaves.

 - Water your Pilea plant when the top 75% of the soil becomes dry.

-- Keep the Pilea plant in temperatures between 65-75 degrees.
+- Keep the Pilea plant in temperatures between 65-75ºF.

-- Feed your Pilea plant once a month during spring and summer with liquid fertilizer.
+- Feed your Pilea plant monthly during spring and summer with balanced liquid fertilizer.